edgedb/edgedb/docs/stdlib/enum.rst

     :index: enum

-    Represents an enumeration of values within an ordered list.
+    An enumeration of values within an ordered list.

     An enumerator type can be declared in a schema definition by using the following syntax: